 - to map out and collect real-time data for the complete end-to-end value stream for any number of processes;

 - to identify problems before or as they happen, allowing early active intervention to prevent wastes such as defects or delays impacting the process or delivery of customer value.

-Real-time Operational Intelligence tools allows measuring not only volumes and timings, crucial to spotting where wastes are occurring, but also the financial value of doing (or not doing) an activity per process step or work item.
-This allows targeted intervention on the highest cost wastes and confirmation of the impact of waste removal activities in both work (volumes and timings) and financial (cost savings) terms.
-With the ability to integrate real-time data from multiple systems and sources, the tools allow waste to be identified as it happens and corrected immediately, leading to faster decision making, identification of improvement opportunities and facilitating continuous improvement.
+Real-time Operational Intelligence tools allow measuring not only volumes and timings, crucial to spotting where wastes are occurring but also the financial value of doing (or not doing) an activity per process step or work item.
+This allows targeted intervention on the highest cost wastes and confirmation of the impact of waste removal activities in both works (volumes and timings) and financial (cost savings) terms.
+With the ability to integrate real-time data from multiple systems and sources, the tools allow waste to be identified as it happens and corrected immediately, leading to faster decision-making, identification of improvement opportunities and facilitating continuous improvement.
 Moreover, by providing an end-to-end view of the complete value stream, they help avoid the problem of sub-optimization; that is, improving individual parts of the process without improving the whole process.
 Some examples of how such tools support identifying and removing waste are: